bernadinm/sha512-crypt-validate/README.md

 docker run -it bernadinm/sha512_verify $(cat pass) $(cat hash)
 ```

-## Alternative Method
+#### Alternative Method

-If you wanted your password on your console for any reason, you can run this below:
+If you wanted your password on your console for any reason, you can run it directly below:

 ```bash
 docker run -it bernadinm/sha512_verify 'nothing' '$6$rounds=656000$pMnbaHNOFFqKKc0Q$.VncwqI9aIqM3ecrPbL2rMzJW0.GzgoD54A/ZWIwuwYS20Q3lvSinPvl76.7ILn7nQoazS9TlsiV9TV63MITK.'